rgitrepo/kubernetes-beginner-to-pro/docs/day6/cname-vs-a-record.md

 ---

 ## **Introduction**
 In Kubernetes, DNS records play a crucial role in service discovery and external access.
 Two common types of DNS records used are CNAME (Canonical Name Record) and A-Record (Address Record).
-This tutorial will explain the differences between CNAME and A-Record, and provide YAML examples for configuring them in Kubernetes.

 [Back to TOC](#table-of-contents)